All that truck stop research found its way into the new Volvo VNR driving experience.

 "When people look at the details in this truck I want them to say, "Why didn’t somebody think of this earlier?""
-Whitt says.
+Balicki says.

-"Lowering your arm cuts fatigue, making it easier and safer to drive," Whitt says.
+"Lowering your arm cuts fatigue, making it easier and safer to drive," Balicki says.
 Also, more key functions are clustered on the wheel, putting more control at the driver’s fingertips.

-Convenience matters To create so many conveniences, designers had to rethink everything they knew about driving trucks, according to Whitt.
+Convenience matters To create so many conveniences, designers had to rethink everything they knew about driving trucks, according to Balicki.

-Happier drivers are more productive drivers, Whitt says – but it goes further than that.
+Happier drivers are more productive drivers, Balicki says – but it goes further than that.

 "Drivers are irreplaceable.
 We have to do all we can to promote the next generation of drivers.
 With the new Volvo VNR, we want to make driving as attractive as possible, so our customers can get the best drivers."